 “That’s a lot of people and I’m the only one who’s still alive,” she says.

 Ensuring the Saskatchewan Cancer Agency (Agency) has the most up-to-date equipment for planning and treatment is critical to Karen’s and the life of every cancer patient.
 That’s why she’s supporting the $3 M. replacement of two Computed Tomography (CT) Simulators at the Saskatchewan Cancer Agency’s (Agency) clinics in Regina and Saskatoon.

 CT Simulation is a critical step for anyone needing radiation for their cancer treatment.
 The life-saving treatment cannot be administered safely without first getting a simulation.
 The images CT Simulators generate are used by the treatment team to plan a patient’s radiation therapy.

 The pair of machines are almost 10 years old and at the end of their lifecycle.

 Karen’s treatment was in 2007 and since then technology has changed dramatically.

-Karen doesn’t know what the future holds but having experienced firsthand how important CT Simulation is, Karen says we all need to work together to support replacing these aging machines.
+Karen doesn’t know what the future holds but having experienced firsthand how important CT Simulation is, she says we all need to work together to support replacing these ageing machines.
 “Together we are stronger”